InvasiveH8ter/NASDM/README.md

 ----
 # Export your files and build Earth Engine Web App to explore and share your heatmaps with others

+Once you have exported your heatmap and nas data points assets click this link

 ## https://code.earthengine.google.com/5e256daa090142adcb8a62d3d8c41b6f

+Instructions for setup are provided within the linked script (Under-Construction)

 ----
 # Customization